Justice-Through-Code/spring_2022/challenges/active_learning_challenge_guidelines.md

 * In any exercise, if there is helper code that we have written that is beyond the scope of what students currently know, it should be **clearly separated** from the pieces students are writing.
 Either
   * In a separate script (ideal for longer/more complex code that we don't want them to worry about)
   * In separate functions that have clear indications that students don't need to edit them
-* Ideally should require no installations beyond what comes with default Anaconda.
 * If some exercises ask students to install a library or two via `pip install` that's okay, but this should be well-documented in the markdown, and students shouldn't have to learn any new code to use the newly installed library.
 * Eventually, we're hoping to have some of the active learning exercises build up into a larger 'project' over the course of the bootcamp.
 Not all exercises have to be part of this though